iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 Thankfully, many of systems that one may encounter in the real world are describable with much less information.
-As we will see, for $N$ characters and an automaton with $A$ symbols and $S$ states, the relevant quantum systems reduce from the exponential $A^N$, to a much more amenable $O(N A S^2)$ coefficients to represent---making them great candidates for simulations in classical machines.
+As we will see, for $N$ characters and an automaton with $A$ symbols and $S$ states, the relevant quantum systems requires only $O(N A S^2)$ coefficients to represent.
+That's an exponential improvement compared to the general case.

 In the course of this post,
 we also explore different forms of representing FAs.
 Namely, as vectors, tensor networks and quantum circuits.
-Also, besides the obvious prerequisites on tensors and automata, a bit of familiarity with [Bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) and String Diagrams will be useful for understanding this post, nevertheless, I'll try to introduce any new concept as needed.
+Also, besides the obvious prerequisites on tensors and automata, a bit of familiarity with [Bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) and String Diagrams will be useful for understanding this post.
+Nevertheless, I'll try to introduce any new concept as needed.
 Please drop a message if you find anything to be missing or confusing!